GFFClarke668/FiendsFoes/README.md

-# Game Content for Swords & Wizardry
+# Fiends & Foes for Swords & Wizardry

 > Compatible with the Swords & Wizardry rules